ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 Because of this, there is no point in having decentralization in half measures.
 A chain is only as strong as its weakest link, and a blockchain is only as decentralized as its most centralized bottleneck.
 For this reason, _all_ parts of a blockchain project, both technically and socially, must strive for _decentralization maximalism_.

-Unfortunately, within the cryptocurrency ecosystem the importance of _Decentralization Maximalism_ is not widely understood or adopted, to the point where the term _Decentralization Theater_ has become a common way to describe many _so-called_ decentralized systems.
+Unfortunately, within the cryptocurrency ecosystem the importance of _decentralization maximalism_ is not widely understood or adopted, to the point where the term _decentralization theater_ has become a common way to describe many _so-called_ decentralized systems.

 These projects have subtle single points of failure within their systems, but promoters shift the focus to other "decentralized" areas.
 This is an effective tactic, as proving that a system has potentially capturable central points of failure requires intimate knowledge of the system, and can be very difficult or impossible for the layman, due to the technical skill and insider knowledge required to evaluate properly.